poseidon-framework/poseidon-framework.github.io/home.md

 ![poseidon banner with logo](_media/Poseidon-Logo-WaterGraphicLrg.png)

-**Poseidon is a framework offering a standardized way to store and share archaeogenetic genotype datasets with archaeological context information.** It aims to [fill a desideratum](background.md) in the current handling of research data.
+**Poseidon is a framework offering a standardized way to store and share human archaeogenetic genotype datasets with archaeological context information.** It aims to [fill a desideratum](background.md) in the current handling of research data.

 ?> New here?
 Check out our [Getting Started Guide](getting_started.md)